Anjana-0519/wallet/README.md

-My wallet is a web-based application designed to help users set, track, and achieve their financial goals while managing their bank balance effectively.
+Goalify is a web-based application designed to help users set, track, and achieve their financial goals while managing their bank balance effectively.
 The app provides an intuitive interface for goal creation, monitoring, and fund management, making financial planning easier.

 ---